kurtosis-tech/new-obd/README.md

 minikube addons enable ingress
 ```

-2. Bot prod.app.localhost and dev.app.localhost defined in the host file
+2. Both prod.app.localhost and dev.app.localhost defined in the host file
 ```bash
 # Add these entries in the '/private/etc/hosts' file
 127.0.0.1 prod.app.localhost